-The Month Before Surgery: Your Checklist

-Preoperative Evaluation and Paperwork

-□ Schedule a preoperative appointment with your primary care provider, cardiologist, and/or other specialist as determined by your surgical team.
+Preoperative Evaluation and Paperwork ☐ Schedule a preoperative appointment with your primary care provider, cardiologist, and/or other specialist as determined by your surgical team.
 The appointment, including pre-testing, labs, and physical exam, must be within 30 days of surgery and must be received no later than 5 business days prior to surgery for review.

-□ Please call the surgeon's office to provide the date of the appointment once scheduled.
+Please call the surgeon's office to provide the date of the appointment once scheduled.
 To ensure that you are in optimal physical condition, your provider will carry out any required diagnostic tests, history and physical exam, and may refer to other specialists if required.

-- Preoperative workup may include laboratory tests, history/physical examination, EKG - □ You may have other evaluations as needed (for example, cardiology, pulmonology, hematology) - Complete a 2 page Pre-Procedure Screening Tool and return it to your surgeon's office. - Disability and/or FMLA forms can be faxed to your surgeon's office (see page 20 for fax numbers).
-Please note some forms can only be completed after surgery.

-Imaging

-- Provide a copy of your MRI, CT scan, x-ray or other imaging to your surgeon at least one week prior to surgery. - □ If any new imaging is needed, please contact the surgeon's office to arrange.

-Insurance

-- □ To discuss insurance authorization or financial responsibility please contact the surgical coordinator assigned to your surgeon.
-Usually insurance authorization is initiated about two weeks prior to the surgical date. - For any hospital related billing questions: 212-297-4545 - For anesthesia related billing questions: 212-746-2793 - For anesthesia related clinical questions: 646-697-0900

-Medications

-□ Some medications can be harmful during surgery because they increase your risk of bleeding.
-Discontinue 7 days prior to surgery:

-- Anti-inflammatories (such as ibuprofen, Advil, Aleve, naproxen, meloxicam, diclofenac) - Vitamin E - Fish Oil - Herbal Supplements - □ If you take arthritis medications, biologic agents, or medication for autoimmune diseases, please discuss with your rheumatologist and surgeon's office to determine if/when these medications must be stopped. - □ If you take medications that contain aspirin or blood thinners (such as warfarin, Plavix, Eliquis, Xarelto), please discuss with your surgical team and cardiologist before stopping or starting these medications. - □ It is important to follow your cardiologist's recommendations exactly, as any variance can put you at increased risk for dangerous complications. - Please note that most surgeries can be performed while continuing 81 mg aspirin. - □ You may consider starting a stool softener 2 to 3 days before surgery.
-One over-the-counter example is Colace, which can be taken 2 to 3 times per day.
-Ensuring adequate hydration is another way to help decrease your risk for postoperative constipation. - Please make 3 copies of your updated medication list to bring to the hospital on the day of surgery. - Please call the nurse or nurse practitioner to discuss any medical questions or concerns.
-Your Guide to Spine Surgery
+Preoperative workup may include laboratory tests, history/physical examination, EKG You may have other evaluations as needed (for example, cardiology, pulmonology, hematology) Complete a 2 page Pre-Procedure Screening Tool and return it to your surgeon's office.
+Disability and/or FMLA forms can be faxed to your surgeon's office (see page 20 for fax numbers).
+Imaging Provide a copy of MRI, CT scan, x-ray or other imaging to your surgeon at least a week before surgery. ☐ If any new imaging is needed, please contact the surgeon's office to arrange.
+Insurance ☐ To discuss insurance authorization or financial responsibility please contact the surgical coordinator assigned to your surgeon.
+Usually insurance authorization is initiated about two weeks prior to the surgical date.
+For any hospital related billing questions: 212-297-4545.
+For anesthesia related billing questions: 212-746-2793.
+For anesthesia related clinical questions: 646-697-0900.
+Medications: Some medications can be harmful during surgery because they increase your risk of bleeding. ☐ 10 Days Prior to Surgery... stop taking any over-the-counter herbal supplements such as chondroitin, danshen, feverfew, fish oil, garlic tablets, ginger tablets, gingko, ginseng, quilinggao, vitamin E, Co Q10, turmeric, and St. John's wort.
+Do not resume taking these supplements until 1 week after surgery.
+Note: Check with your surgeon if you have any questions or concerns about resuming herbs/supplements. ☐ 7 Days Prior to Surgery...
+If you are taking blood thinners/anti-coagulants, discuss this with your primary prescriber, as well as your surgeon.
+It is important to follow your doctor's recommendations exactly, as any variance may put you at increased risk for dangerous complications.
+If you take an arthritis medication, biologic agent, or medication for autoimmune disease, discuss with your primary prescriber and your surgeon's team about when these medications should be stopped prior to your surgery.
+If you have diabetes or are using weight loss medications such as dulaglutide (Trulicity®), exenatide (Bydureon BCise®), semaglutide injection (Ozempic®, Wegovy®), or tirzepatide (Mounjaro®) hold for 1 week prior to surgery. ☐ 3 Days Prior to Surgery... stop taking NSAIDs such as ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), or meloxicam (Mobic), unless instructed otherwise by your surgeon.
+You may resume NSAIDs at least 6 weeks after your surgery, but check with your surgeon about when you are cleared to resume these medications.
+Stop taking baby aspirin (81 mg) for prevention of heart disease only.
+Confirm with your primary prescriber or cardiologist prior to stopping this medication.
+After surgery you should follow up with your surgeon for instructions on when to resume taking aspirin.
+If you have diabetes/heart failure, stop taking SGLT2 inhibitors, which include dapagliflozin (Farxiga®), empagliflozin (Jardiance®), canagliflozin (Invokana®).
+Please note, if you are using ertugliflozin (Steglatro®) hold ≥ 4 days prior to surgery.
+Start taking a mild stool softener to help prevent constipation.
+Constipation may be caused by anesthesia and the narcotic pain medication you will take after surgery.

+PREPARING FOR SURGERY